for-giobbe/BASE/tutorial_5.md

 ```

 As we can see - for some OGs - the target clade is non monophyletic
-in the gene tree and no metric will be reported.
+in the gene tree and as such no metric will be reported in the output.

 ---